 In the spring and fall, I frequently teach Lesson 9 of Perspectives.
-Whenever I do, one feature of the session that is often done, either at the beginning or at the middle break, is the ‘Worldview Demonstration’.
+Whenever I do, the “Worldview Demonstration” is often a kind of audience participation feature that the hosts usually do either at the beginning of the session or at the middle break.
 Using coins and matchsticks (or some variant thereof), this presentation attempts to show people ‘visually’ the world’s population, the breakdown of religions, and how many of the world’s missionaries and the world’s mission money goes to the ‘more reached’ vs the ‘less reached.’

 Inevitably, I often get asked how old the statistics are, and whether they have been updated.
 And the answer is, ‘fairly old’ and ‘sort of.’
 In this brief essay, I’m going to explore some of the missionary numbers, why they are difficult to collect and analyze, and what the ‘current’ numbers might be.

 First, let’s deal with a few issues in missionary counting and definitions:

 - Which traditions count?
 Depending on how you define them, there have been generally five Christian ‘traditions’ that missionaries can come out of: Anglican, Independent, Orthodox, Protestant or Roman Catholic.
 There have been, historically, two major sources of global missionary totals: Operation World and the World Christian Encyclopedia.
 The former has published primarily totals of P,I,A (Protestant, Independent, Anglican) missionaries, while the latter has published totals of all.
 For reasons I’ll discuss later, I generally use the broader WCE numbers.

 - Length of service?
 This is also known as ‘short term’ vs. ‘long term’.
 We don’t count people who go on 2-week short-term trips in the totals, for example.
 But, should we count people who go for just 2 years?
 Generally speaking, most missionaries count when they are in the ‘intend to be on the field 4 years or longer’ category.